Attractions, Beaches & Things to Do in Kavala

 Since 2013 is called “Apostle Paul Port”, while it connects the north part of Greece with numerous Aegean islands & and Attica.

-A castle that is built on the top of the hill where the old town of Kavala is located and is an absolute city trademark with a long history.
+The castle was built on the top of the hill where the old town of Kavala is located.
+It has a long history and has turned to be the city's trademark.

 One of the most extraordinary buildings of Kavala with a gothic revival architecture style that houses the Town Hall of the city.